krugerk/beeminder-apidocs/source/index.html.md

   * This is a superset of `dial_road` (which changes just the last row of this roadall).
   * If you change rate units in the same call, the road will be updated first, and rate units second, so make adjustments to the road in terms of the original rate units, or make two separate calls, first updating rate units, then sending  your adjusted road.
 * \[`datasource`\] (string): one of {"manual", "api", "ifttt", "zapier", or `clientname`\}.
 Default: "manual".
-  * If you pass in your api client's registered name for `datasource`, and  your client has a registered `autofetch_callback_url`, we will POST `{username: u, slug: s}` to your callback when this goal wants new data.
+  * If you pass in your API client's registered name for the `datasource`, and your client has a registered `autofetch_callback_url`, we will POST to your callback when this goal wants new data, as outlined in [Client OAuth](http://localhost:4567/#6-optional-autofetch-callback ).

 ### Returns